KhronosGroup/Vulkan-ValidationLayers/docs/generated_code.md

   - "C Header" like file that describes what information can be used when generating code
   - Uses the [Python 3.7 Dataclasses](https://docs.python.org/3/library/dataclasses.html) to enforce a schema so developers

+Every "Generator" that extends `BaseGenerator` has a `def generate(self)` which is the "main" function

 ## Using VulkanObject

 The following are examples of helpful things that can be done with VulkanObject